LunaSare/spring2023-data-science/lectures/week3_lectures.md

   - using the "tilde" `~` as shortcut of the current home directory
   - using `cd -` to go back
   - defining commands, options and arguments
-  - other names for options ans arguments are parameters, switches or flags
+  - other names for options and arguments are parameters, switches or flags
   - capitalization is meaningful, example: `ls -s` vs `ls -S`

 * [Working With Files and Directories](https://swcarpentry.github.io/shell-novice/03-create/index.html)
   - creating directories with `mkdir` and `mkdir -p`
   - list nested directories with `ls -FR`